n00b21337/solidity-practice/projects/Checklist.md

     it if you are calling non specified contracts
 13. address(this).balance == 0 is not good check if the contract has no ether, as it might get from miners/stakers in the same block

+----------------------- need to sort above by branch

 14. Check for return data from external calls "return IReturnContract(target).getNumber();" dont call it like this and let silenty fail or send corrupted data "IReturnContract(target).noReturn();" 15.
+16. Functions called from uncheck block still have overflow and underflow check, but bitwise operators dont have it